vhdirk/dash7-rs/README.md

 ## CLI

-This crate also contains a CLI binary to help you decode dash7 payloads (as hex strings) quickly.
+This crate also contains a CLI utility to help you decode dash7 payloads (as hex strings) quickly.

 ### Installation